-This Classic Pumpkin pattern has some simple shaping which makes it easier to gather the ends together and get that perfect pumpkin shape.
-A basic combination of stitches gives it that gorgeous texture through the middle.
+This classic pumpkin crochet pattern is worked flat in a long rectangle but it has simple shaping at each end which makes it easier to gather together and get that perfect pumpkin shape.

-- Worsted Weight Yarn in 2 colours – main colour and stem colour (I used 4 Seasons Spot Saver USA)
+- Worsted weight yarn in 2 colours – main colour and stem colour (I used 4 Seasons Spot Saver USA from Spotlight)

 - 4mm crochet hook